dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Resource Oriented APIs are modelled as a “resource hierarchy” where each endpoint is a simple resource, or a collection of resources.
 Endpoints, what the client interacts with, mirrors distinct resource(s) and forms a cohesive hierarchy of resources.

 For example, the URI:

 ```text
 GET https://bpg-library.com/books
 ```

-Will return the the book collection, and
+Will return the the book collection, and:

 ```text
 GET https://bpg-library.com/books/24
 ```

 Will return the book with an ID of 24.
 This helps create a hierarchy of resources that can have its routing (the URI) paramterized.

 Principles to focus on when designing a resource-oriented API are: